 What Happened In The EV Industry This Year?

-2019 was a huge year for the electric vehicle industry.
+2019 was a huge year for EV industry news.
 Electric vehicle sales are rising by incredible percentages every year, with nearly 35,000 BEV models sold in this year alone, a 135.6% increase from 2018.

 The demand for diesel is dropping monthly and as people look toward the new year, and beyond to the future, there’s hope surrounding the potential of the electric vehicle to truly revolutionise the automobile industry.